- lean (adj.)

 - lean (n.2)

 - c.
 1200, "lean animals or persons," from lean (adj.).
 Meaning "lean part of anything, muscle without fat, lean meat" is mid-15c.

 - "action or state of leaning, deviation from a vertical position," 1776, from lean (v.).

 - lean (v.)

+Transitive sense "cause to lean or rest" is from 14c.
 Meaning "to incline the body against something for support" is mid-13c.
 Figurative sense of "to trust for support" is from early 13c.
 Sense of "to lean toward mentally, to favor" is from late 14c.
 Related: Leaned; leaning.
 Colloquial lean on "put pressure on" (someone) is first recorded 1960.